ON THIS PAGE: You will learn about the different treatments doctors use for people with CUP. Use the menu to see other pages.

 Remission and the chance of recurrence

 A remission is when cancer cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.
-For patients who receive chemotherapy and experience remission, treatment is usually stopped after 4 to 6 months.
+For patients with CUP who receive chemotherapy and experience remission, treatment is usually stopped after 4 to 6 months.

 A remission may be temporary or permanent.
 This uncertainty causes many people to worry that the cancer will come back.
 While many remissions are permanent, it is important to talk with your doctor about the possibility of the cancer returning.
 Understanding your risk of recurrence and the treatment options may help you feel more prepared if the cancer does return.
 Learn more about coping with the fear of recurrence.